akka/akka/akka-docs/rst/project/migration-guide-2.1.x-2.2.x.rst

 :class:`Actor` instance when invoked.
-This approach is flawed in that closures are usually created in-line and thus carry a reference to their enclosing object; this is not well known among programmers, in particular it can be surprising that innocent-looking actor creation should not be serializable if the e.g. the enclosing class is an actor.
+This approach is flawed in that closures are usually created in-line and thus carry a reference to their enclosing object; this is not well known among programmers, in particular it can be surprising that innocent-looking actor creation should not be serializable, e.g. if the enclosing class is an actor.

 Thus we have decided to deprecate ``Props(new MyActor(...))`` and :class:`UntypedActorFactory` in favor of basing :class:`Props` on a